 Great advances have been made in cataract surgery.
 Millions of people undergo this vision-improving procedure every year to remove cataracts and achieve excellent results.
 For patients, it’s a simple operation.
 First, a tiny incision is made in the eye.
 Through this incision, the surgeon inserts an instrument, about the size of a pen tip.
 The surgeon uses gentle pulses of liquid to wash away your cloudy lens, or an ultrasonic instrument that breaks up and gently removes your cloudy lens.
 This process is called phacoemulsification.

 Once the clouded lens has been removed, the next step is to replace it.
 That is, to implant an artificial lens that will do the work of your own lens.
 This artificial lens is referred to as an intraocular lens or IOL.

 Normally you can go home on the same day of your surgery, but you won’t be able to drive, so make sure to arrange for a ride home.
-It’s also a good idea to make sure you have necessary help because your doctor may limit activities such as bending and lifting for a few days.
+It’s also a good idea to make sure you have the necessary help because your doctor may limit activities such as bending and lifting for a few days.

 With phacoemulsification and foldable lens implants, surgical incisions are very small, and no sutures are required.
 If all goes well, you’ll heal fast and your vision will start to improve within a few days.
 If your surgery requires a larger incision and sutures, full healing can take up to eight weeks.

 Avoid rubbing or pressing on your eye.
 It’s normal to feel itching and mild discomfort for a couple of days after surgery.
 Clean your eyelids with tissue or cotton balls to remove any crusty discharge.
-You may wear an eye patch or a protective shield the day of surgery.
+You may wear an eye patch or a protective shield on the day of surgery.
 Your doctor may prescribe medications to prevent infection and control eye pressure.
 After a couple of days, all discomfort should disappear.
 Often, complete healing occurs within eight weeks.

 Contact your doctor immediately if you experience any of the following signs or symptoms after cataract surgery: